HJY-429/Machine-Learning/machine_learning/README.md

 Each module includes comprehensive testing through the `tests/` directory, ensuring correctness and reliability of implementations while serving as additional educational examples.

-## 🎯 Learning Outcomes

-After working through these implementations, you will understand:

-1. **Mathematical Foundations**: Derivation and implementation of core ML algorithms
-2. **Computational Efficiency**: Comparison of different implementation approaches
-3. **Algorithm Behavior**: Systematic analysis of hyperparameter effects
-4. **Practical Applications**: Application to real datasets and problems
-5. **Implementation Trade-offs**: Practical considerations in algorithm development

-## 🤝 Usage

-Each subdirectory contains standalone implementations suitable for:
-- Academic coursework and assignments
-- Algorithm research and development
-- Comparative analysis studies
-- Educational demonstrations
-- Foundation building for complex projects

 All implementations follow consistent coding standards and include comprehensive documentation for educational use and practical application.